Pandora: Documentation en: Data Presentation/Visualization

 It allows you to add several simple module graphs using selectors based on regular expressions.

 Specify the regular expressions that agents and modules must meet to be added to the list of graphs to generate.

-For example, if we have the agents called office1,office2,room1,room2 with the inOctects modules, and we would only like to represent the modules of the office agents, we would specify it as follows:
+inOctects modules, and you would only like to represent the modules of the office agents, you should specify it as follows:

 - agent: office.*

 - module: inOctects

 The system would automatically create 2 graphs, one for the